davidharman/bitbyte/README.md

 # bitbyte
-A simple bash tool to convert quickly from different data sites
+A simple bash tool to convert quickly from different data sizes

 I wanted:
 - To quickly convert a data size to another size without using a browser every time or working it out in my head